AlexsLemonade/training-modules/scRNA-seq-advanced/setup/rms/README.md

-This directory holds the workflow for pre-processing RMS SCE files, which includes:
+This directory holds the workflow for pre-processing `SCPCP000005` SCE files, which include:

 - `Snakefile` and its `config.yaml`
 - `prepare_rms_library.R`